gogins/csound-extended/README.md

 When the build is complete, all targets have been built and the package files have been generated.

+An exception is that Node.js and npm must be installed, not from any Linux package repository, but according to the instructions for binary archives at https://github.com/nodejs/help/wiki/Installation.
+When that has been done, execute `npm install -g node-gyp` and `npm install -g node-addon-api`.

+Another exception is that Lance Putnum's Gamma library for C++ audio signal processing must be cloned from GitHub, built with the addition of the `-fPIC` compiler option, and installed (CMake should be able to find it in the `/usr/local` tree).

 The following environment variables MUST be set before building, perhaps in your .profile script.
 Obviously, modify the paths as required to suit your home directory and installation details.